qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Python Plugins
 ==============

-QGIS allows enhancement of its functionality using plugins.
-This was originally possible only using the C++ language.
-With the addition of Python support to QGIS, it is now also possible to use plugins written in Python.
-The main advantage over C++ plugins is its simplicity of distribution (no compiling for each platform needed) and easier development.
+The functionality of QGIS can be extended using plugins.
+It is now also possible to use plugins written in Python.
+The main advantage over C++ plugins is simplicity of distribution (no compiling for each platform) and easier development.

 Many plugins covering various functionality have been written since